 The association between long-term exposure to fine particulate matter (PM2.5) and mortality from natural causes has been well established in many previous studies (Brunekreef et al., 2021; Chen & Hoek, 2020; WHO, 2013).
 Nevertheless, PM2.5 is a complex mixture of chemical components from various sources and evidence about their associations with mortality outcomes are rather inconsistent (Yang et al., 2019).

-In the framework of the Effects of Low-level Air Pollution: A Study in Europe (ELAPSE) project, we recently published a study about the associations between long-term exposure to PM2.5 components and natural and cause specific mortality using pooled data from eight European cohorts.
-The results indicated associations of natural mortality with specific PM2.5 components, which remained robust after adjustment for PM2.5 and NO2, especially with vanadium (V) (Chen et al., 2021).
+In the framework of the Effects of Low-level Air Pollution: A Study in Europe (ELAPSE) project two distinct kinds of cohorts were used: a pooled cohort using data from eight European cohort studies with individual covariates data that were pooled using a harmonized codebook and then analyzed as one dataset; and six administrative cohorts with limited individual level data and more small area level covariates that analyzed separately and the individual-cohort effect estimates were meta-analyzed.
+We recently published the results of the pooled cohort data analysis on the associations between long-term exposure to PM2.5 components and natural and cause specific mortality that indicated associations of natural mortality with specific PM2.5 components, which remained robust after adjustment for PM2.5 and NO2, especially with vanadium (V) (Chen et al., 2021).
 Beelen et al. (2015) reported robust effects of PM2.5 sulfur (S) on natural mortality within the multicenter European Study of Cohorts for Air Pollution Effects (ESCAPE) project, while indicative associations with iron (Fe) and copper (Cu) were also observed.
+ELAPSE pooled cohort analysis followed ESCAPE and included selected cohort studies with extensive follow up time.
 The California Teachers Study observed no associations of natural mortality with PM2.5 or its components (Ostro et al., 2011; 2015).
 Badaloni et al. (2017) found significant associations of long-term exposure to metals originating from non-tailpipe emissions (Cu, Fe and zinc (Zn)) on natural mortality in the Rome longitudinal study (RoLs).
 Coal combustion components (selenium (Se) and arsenic (As)) were associated with increased risk of death in the American Cancer Society (ACS) Cancer Prevention Study-II (CPS-II) (Thurston et al., 2013).
 In the Medicare population, PM2.5 with a higher concentration of sulfate, nitrateor OC was associated with a lower mortality risk, while an increase in concentration of aluminum (Al), calcium (Ca), Cu, elemental carbon (EC), Fe, or vanadium (V) resulted in increased PM2.5 effects (Wang et al., 2017).

 Currently, there are no established concentration limit values for particle components.
 Better understanding of the health effects related to the most harmful components could lead to focused prevention and more effective strategies and regulations for public health protection.
 The aim of the present study was to explore the associations of specific PM2.5 components representative of different sources with natural mortality in six large administrative cohorts across Europe within the ELAPSE project, comprising a database of nearly 27 million participants.
 Although administrative cohorts lack detailed information on individual lifestyle, they provide large statistical power to detect associations as the sample sizes are much larger than the pooled cohort analyzed in the same project (Brunekreef et al., 2021; Chen et al., 2021; Stafoggia et al., 2021).
 In previous reports involving administrative cohorts (Badaloni et al., 2017; Fischer et al., 2020), exposure assessment and analytical methods differed among cohorts, complicating comparison of the reported associations.
 In ELAPSE, we harmonized both exposure assessment (Chen et al., 2020) and statistical analytical protocols to enhance comparability between cohort-specific results.